asavage7/Jukebox/README.md

  - Spinning disc icon may glitch out, ~~might be fixed in 1.0.3~~
  - Bot may refuse to play song for an unknown reason, seems to be because of timeouts or "Made for Kids" videos.
- - Bot throws an error when queue is empty rather than an info box, planning to fix on next release.
+ - ~~Bot throws an error when queue is empty rather than an info box, planning to fix on next release~~  ✅ Fixed
  - A whole load of issues with npm packages, none of them break the bot, but they should gradually get fixed over the next couple of releases.

  # Hosting